Herb.jl: A Unifying Program Synthesis Library: Developing and Customizing Herb.jl

-Second, for each cycle, Probe enumerates solutions, collects promising programs and their fitness value, and updates the probabilistic grammar.
-Given a problem, a grammar and a starting symbol, we can write a cycle as follows.
+The Probe algorithm performs multiple so-called \textit{cycles}.
+In each cycle, Probe (1) enumerates programs, (2) collects promising candidates with their fitness scores, and (3) updates the grammar rule probabilities.
+Given a problem, a (probabilistic) grammar, and a starting symbol, we can implement a cycle as follows.